-- 1.1 EY Network entities that are subject to the EU General Data Protection Regulation ("GDPR") shall designate a Data Protection Officer ("DPO") where they have determined that 1) its core activities consist of processing operations which require regular and systematic monitoring of individuals on a large scale; or 2) the core activities consist of processing on a large scale of sensitive personal data (Rule 7A) and personal data relating to criminal convictions and offences. - 1.2 Various EY Network entities may appoint one DPO, for example a DPO acting on behalf of all EY Network entities in one Region. - 1.3 The DPO may be the same person as the Regional or Local Privacy Leader but the role may also be undertaken by a separate individual. - 1.4 Where a DPO is acting on behalf of multiple EY Network entities, such EY Network entity will appoint a Local Privacy Leader who will assist the DPO in the exercise of its responsibilities.
-The DPO may delegate its responsibilities to the Local Privacy Leader who may perform these responsibilities under supervision and on behalf of the DPO. - 1.5 A DPO will have the following responsibilities: - Informing and advising the EY Network entity and EY Personnel with respect to obligations under the GDPR and other EU data protection provisions; - Monitoring the EY Network Entity's compliance with the GDPR and other EU data protection provisions, the regulations of Ernst & Young Global Limited insofar as they relate to the protection of personal data and any other applicable policies in relation to the protection of personal data, including the assignment of responsibilities, awareness-raising and training of EY Personnel and conducting and/or arranging for internal audits as appropriate; - When requested, advising on data protection impact assessments; - Working and cooperating with the EY Network Entity's designated representative where applicable and serving as the contact point for the representative on issues relating to the processing of personal data;
+- 1.1 EY Network entities that are subject to the UK Data Protection Act 2018 shall designate a Data Protection Officer ("DPO") where they have determined that 1) its core activities consist of processing operations which require regular and systematic monitoring of individuals on a large scale; or 2) the core activities consist of processing on a large scale of sensitive personal data (Rule 7A) and personal data relating to criminal convictions and offences. - 1.2 Various EY Network entities may appoint one DPO, for example a DPO acting on behalf of all EY Network entities in one Region. - 1.3 The DPO may be the same person as the Regional or Local Privacy Leader but the role may also be undertaken by a separate individual. - 1.4 Where a DPO is acting on behalf of multiple EY Network entities, such EY Network entity will appoint a Local Privacy Leader who will assist the DPO in the exercise of its responsibilities.
+The DPO may delegate its responsibilities to the Local Privacy Leader who may perform these responsibilities under supervision and on behalf of the DPO. - 1.5 A DPO will have the following responsibilities: - Informing and advising the EY Network entity and EY Personnel with respect to obligations under the UK Data Protection Act 2018; - Monitoring the EY Network Entity's compliance with the UK Data Protection Act 2018, the regulations of Ernst & Young Global Limited insofar as they relate to the protection of personal data and any other applicable policies in relation to the protection of personal data, including the assignment of responsibilities, awareness-raising and training of EY Personnel and conducting and/or arranging for internal audits as appropriate; - When requested, advising on data protection impact assessments; - Working and cooperating with the EY Network Entity's designated representative where applicable and serving as the contact point for the representative on issues relating to the processing of personal data;

-- Being available to respond to inquiries from individuals relating to data protection practices and data subjects' rights, including withdrawal of consent, the right to be forgotten, and related rights; - Assisting in the developing and monitoring of local procedures for personal data breach handling, and being available as a first point of contact to assist with responding to any breaches of personal data, including assessing whether the data breach must be notified to supervisory authorities and/or individuals; - Keeping up-to-date the EY Network Entity's record of processing; - Keeping up-to-date its in-depth knowledge of the GDPR, including GDPR guidance issued by supervisory authorities and relevant legal decisions that may impact the EY Network Entity's processing of personal data; - Providing an annual report for the EY Network Entity's leadership (as applicable). - 1.6 The DPO may fulfill other tasks and duties, provided such tasks and duties do not result in a conflict of interests. - 1.7 EY will publish the contact details of EY Network Entities' DPOs on EY's website ey.com.
+- ▶ Being available to respond to inquiries from individuals relating to data protection practices and data subjects' rights, including withdrawal of consent, the right to be forgotten, and related rights; - Assisting in the developing and monitoring of local procedures for personal data breach handling, and being available as a first point of contact to assist with responding to any breaches of personal data, including assessing whether the data breach must be notified to the ICO and/or individuals; - Keeping up-to-date the EY Network Entity's record of processing; - ► Keeping up-to-date its in-depth knowledge of the UK Data Protection Act and the GDPR, including data protection guidance issued by the ICO and relevant legal decisions that may impact the EY Network Entity's processing of personal data; - Providing an annual report for the EY Network Entity's leadership (as applicable). - 1.6 The DPO may fulfill other tasks and duties, provided such tasks and duties do not result in a conflict of interests. - 1.7 EY will publish the contact details of EY Network Entities' DPOs on EY's website ey.com.